Diamondbacks vs. Mets Player Props Betting Odds

-You can see player prop bet odds for Corbin Carroll, Pete Alonso and others on the Arizona Diamondbacks and New York Mets prior to their matchup at 9:40 PM ET on Wednesday at Chase Field.
+You can find player prop bet odds for Corbin Carroll, Pete Alonso and others on the Arizona Diamondbacks and New York Mets heading into their matchup at 9:40 PM ET on Thursday at Chase Field.

 Bet on this matchup or its props with BetMGM!